 To whom does the National Review Board report?

-The Board members are accountable to the President of the USCCB and the USCCB executive Committee.
+The Board makes recommendations to the President of the USCCB and the USCCB Executive Committee.

 Does the Board conduct investigations of sexual abuse?